-Over the Holidays, people have so many breakfast traditions: cinnamon rolls, quiche, and one of the most famous…a good old breakfast casserole.
+Over the holidays, people have so many breakfast traditions: cinnamon rolls, quiche, and one of the most famous…a good old breakfast casserole.
 Breakfast casseroles are so great because they feed a crowd and you can prepare them in advance.
-Making it perfect for you to have a home cooked meal on the table in the morning while still enjoying your family time.
+Making it perfect for you to have a home-cooked meal on the table in the morning while still enjoying your family time.
 And made even better with these Individual Breakfast Casseroles!

-With these individual breakfast casseroles, you are also able to accomodate your family and friends on their preference of cheese or no cheese by simply not sprinkling the ramekins with cheese, if preferred, which will keep the dish Whole30 compliant.
+With these Individual Breakfast Casseroles, you are also able to accommodate your family and friends on their preference of cheese or no cheese by simply not sprinkling the ramekins with cheese, if preferred, which will keep the dish Whole30 compliant.
 It’s all up to you!
 Cheese or no cheese, they are absolutely delicious!

 SHOP THE POST.